When is The Mandalorian Star Wars TV series released on Disney+ in the UK?

 Episode eight – 27th December

 The sequence wrapped filming in February 2019.
-Based on Superhero Information, a number of of the manufacturing crew posted concerning the wrap, however subsequently deleted the posts.
+In line with Superhero Information, a number of of the manufacturing crew posted concerning the wrap, however subsequently deleted the posts.

 Will there be a second season of The Mandalorian?